seL4/docs/projects/sel4test/index.md

 ### Configuration

 The CMake build environment supports a number of platforms.
 For information regarding our supported hardware platforms and their corresponding CMake configuration arguments, see the [Supported Platforms](/Hardware) page.
-Platforms that we test and are in-regression are listed as being maintained by Data61.
+Platforms that we test and are in-regression are listed as being maintained by the seL4 Foundation.

 To start a build with a specific configuration we can create a new subdirectory from the project root and initialise it with CMake: